Robert-W/grunt-ftp-push/README.md

 This plugin uses Sergi Mansilla's <a href="https://github.com/sergi/jsftp">jsftp</a> node.js module.

 ## Coming Soon
-Adding in list of files to exclude from the upload.
+Adding in list of files to exclude from the upload.<br>
 Possibly adding in support for SFTP

 ## Contributing